aceslowman/ofxGrowth/README.md

 abstracted enough that it can be used for naiive simulations of capillary action, plant growth, ant-hill structures, etc, and the language used will be tweaked to match that purpose.

+(1/28/17) NOTE: This currently is using an impossible to traverse structure using vectors, currently rebuilding using a more proper tree structure, using a tree class here: http://tree.phi-sci.com

 ---

 ## Sequence